 Arthritis is another common condition known to cause inflammation of the joints.
 Turmeric’s properties may be even more effective to treat the symptoms than other anti-inflammatory drugs that often have side effects.
 Applying turmeric for inflammation directly to the skin can help ease the pain associated with stiffness in joints.

 Exercising and eating healthy foods can help keep your cholesterol levels where they need to be, but taking a supplement such as turmeric with curcumin might help to reduce your numbers.
 One study found that it can lower LDL cholesterol and possibly have heart-protective qualities.

 Currently, turmeric is being studied as a possible treatment for those with medical conditions such as Ulcerative Colitis and Crohn’s Disease.
 In previous research, it was found that turmeric helped to improve abdominal pain associated with irritable bowel syndrome as well as diarrhea.
 A turmeric enema has also been shown to be effective for some.
 However, as with any study, more research is needed.

 Turmeric is widely used in India as an ingredient in skin care lotions and masks.
 Because of its anti-inflammatory and antibacterial properties, some report that applying this formula to the skin can help fight acne and other skin conditions such as dryness and age spots.

-When bacteria enters the bladder, it becomes irritated and inflamed, sometimes causing urge incontience.
+When bacteria enters the bladder, it becomes irritated and inflamed, sometimes causing urge incontinence.
 When a person experiences a urinary tract infection, it can cause pain and discomfort.
-Since Turmeric is an antioxident and anti-inflammatory agent, it can be used to help prevent bladder infections from happening in the first place.
+Since Turmeric is an antioxidant and anti-inflammatory agent, it can be used to help prevent infections, such as bladder infections, from happening in the first place.